-IHL is sometimes also referred to as the Laws of War or Law of Armed Conflict or the Laws of War.
+International Humanitarian Law (IHL) is sometimes also referred to as the Law of Armed Conflict or the Laws of War.

-The first links (indicated by the information button) are for holders of an Oxford Single Sign On only.
+The first links are for holders of an Oxford Single Sign On only.

 The rest are on the free web.

 Other pages of this guide will reveal more online resources - in both categories.

 Sources on the free web available to all

 The Bodleian Law Library's collection is held across four floors.
 Each open to readers and accessible via both stairs and lift.